clach04/x10_rest/README.md

         name: "C - all switches"

 This will control house code C, units 4, 5, and 6.
-All LAMP units in house C can be switched ON via all switches.
+  * All LAMP units in house C can be switched ON via all switches.
-All units (not just LAMPS) in house C can be switched OFF via all switches.
+  * All units (not just LAMPS) in house C can be switched OFF via all switches.

+NOTE CM17A Firecracker devices are controllers only, state can not be read so x10_rest emulates this as best it can.
+State can easily get out of sync with reality and so two presses may be required via HA.